What Is the Life Expectancy for Mesothelioma Patients?

 The estimation of life expectancy in mesothelioma patients generally requires making assumptions based on other patients.
-However, each case of mesothelioma is unique, making it difficult for doctors to pinpoint exactly.
+However, each case of mesothelioma is unique, making it difficult for doctors to pinpoint.
 There are patients that live longer than their estimated life expectancy.

 What Affects Life Expectancy?

-Life expectancy is an important part of a patient’s prognosis, which is the outlook on how the cancer will progress.
+Life expectancy is an important part of a patient’s prognosis (i.e., the outlook of how the cancer will progress).
 Several factors influence life expectancy.
 Cell type, the stage of mesothelioma, and tumor location are factors out of the control of the patient.
 However, controlled factors such as undergoing treatment and living a healthier lifestyle can significantly impact life expectancy.

-Mesothelioma tumors contain two different cell types: epithelioid and sarcomatoid.
-Sometimes, tumors can include both cell types, referred to as biphasic.
+- Cell type – Mesothelioma tumors contain two different cell types: epithelioid and sarcomatoid.
+Sometimes, tumors can include both cell types (known as biphasic).
 Epithelioid tumors start in the cells that line an organ, while sarcomatoid tumors begin in the bone or soft tissues.
 Patients with epithelioid tumors tend to have a better life expectancy because the tumors don’t spread as quickly and respond better to treatment.

-Male mesothelioma patients have a much lower life expectancy than female mesothelioma patients.
+- Sex – Male mesothelioma patients have a much lower life expectancy than female mesothelioma patients.
 Most mesothelioma patients are men who were exposed to asbestos in the workplace.
-Women make up a small percentage of mesothelioma diagnoses, likely due to the occupations with higher risk of asbestos exposure being dominated by men.
+Women make up a small percentage of mesothelioma diagnoses.
 Exposure likely happens when women come into contact with asbestos in the home, through secondary exposure.

-As the disease becomes more understood by researchers and doctors, treatment options significantly improve over time.
+- Treatment – As the disease becomes better understood by researchers and doctors, treatment options significantly improve over time.
 Patients in earlier stages are better candidates for curative treatment options, while those in later stages tend to receive palliative care instead.

-Patients who have peritoneal mesothelioma tend to qualify for better treatment options than those with pleural or peritoneal mesothelioma, resulting in a better life expectancy.
+- Tumor location – Patients who have peritoneal mesothelioma tend to qualify for better treatment options than those with pleural or pericardial mesothelioma, resulting in a better life expectancy.

-Doctors commonly use the stage of the cancer as a determinant of a patient’s life expectancy.
+- Stage – Doctors commonly use the stage of cancer as a determinant of life expectancy.
 The location of the cancer, where it has spread, and whether it is affecting other parts of the body typically determine the stage.
 The life expectancies for each stage of mesothelioma are:

 How Can I Improve My Life Expectancy?

-The best way to improve life expectancy is to receive the best treatment option for your specific case.
+The best way to improve life expectancy is to receive the best treatment option for your stage of cancer.
 Surgery alone has proven to increase the life expectancy of mesothelioma patients.
 An experienced specialist will be able to explore different options and recommend the best one.